icco/nanowrimo/novel.md

 I meandered through the Haight and then through inner-sunset.
 A few years ago, I would have driven through the park, but you can't do that anymore.
 A large contingent of university students took over all of Golden Gate Park.
 They built community housing in various buildings throughout the park, and have been developing blockades.
 Rumor has it there is a small city in the parking garages under the art museum.
 Thankfully though, at least according to rumor, they haven't destroyed any art and are taking care of the animals in the science museum.

-A turett tracked me as I came down Linoln Way and turned onto 19th Avenue.
+A turret tracked me as I came down Lincoln Way and turned onto 19th Avenue.
 One guy sitting at the trigger, while I glance at a couple making out up in the tree behind him.

 I make it home, drop off my delivery and head upstairs.
 I turn on some music and lay down on my couch.

  > I brought you something close to me,
  > Left for something you see though your here.
  > You haunt my dreams
  > There's nothing to do but believe,
  > Just believe.
  > Just breathe.

 My eyes close.
 French electronic music rolls over me.
-My theory is that life is better in France, based off of what music says, but every francaphone I've met is a total asshole.
+My theory is that life is better in France, based off of what music says, but every francophone I've met is a total asshole.

  > Another day, just believe,
  > Another day, just breathe
  > Another day, just believe,
- > Another day. just breathe.
+ > Another day.
+Just breathe.

 I sigh.

  > I'm used to it by now.
  > Another day, just believe.
- > Just breathe. just believe.
  > Just breathe.
+Just believe.
+ > Just breathe.
  > Lying in my bed,
  > Another day, staring at the ceiling.

- > Just breathe. another day.
+ > Just breathe.
+Another day.
  > Another day, just believe.
  > Another day.
- > Im used to it by now.
+ > I'm used to it by now.
- > Im used to it by now.
+ > I'm used to it by now.
  > Just breathe. just believe.
  > Just breathe. just believe.
  > Just believe. just breathe.
  > Just believe.
  > Another day, just believe.
  > Another day.
  > Another day, just believe,
  > Another day, just breathe,
  > Another day (I do believe).
  > Another day (so hard to breathe)
  > Another day (not so hard to believe)
  > Another day.
 Another day.

+Someone knocks on my door.
+"Who is it?"

+"Time for work."

+Fuck.
+Well, this should be interesting.
+"Alright, one second."